 Note 3.
 In the event that an Interconnection Application in the Simplified Process fails the Review Screens in Figure 1 and/or the Supplemental Review, it shall be reviewed under the Standard Process following Standard Process Time Frames.

 Note 4.
 Company delivers an executable agreement form.
 Once the Interconnection Service Agreement is delivered by the Company, any further modification and timetable will be established by mutual agreement.

-Note 5.
-Actual totals laid out in columns exceed the maximum target.

-Note 6.
-Shorter time applies to Expedited Process without Supplemental Review, longer time applies to Expedited Process with Supplemental Review.

 Table 3 – Standard Process Time Frames (Note 1)